-Neck Trauma in Lake Oswego & Beaverton, OR
+Neck Injury Trauma in Treatment Portland & Beaverton

 Neck trauma can cause considerable harm and pose a great challenge, as it can affect a multitude of organ systems, such as airway, vascular, neurologic, and gastrointestinal.
 All it takes is one single wound, for example, a neck injury that may result in the laceration of major vessels that can potentially lead to hemorrhagic shock or injury to the common carotid and vertebral arteries that can result in major neurologic deficits.The neck is divided into anatomic zones or regions to assist in the evaluation of neck injuries.
 The image below illustrates the zones of the neck.